yaquawa/muku-ui/packages/muku/README.md

 # Muku-UI
-The gateway repo of Muku-UI.
+The portal repository of Muku-UI.